Maintenance and Safety of Electric Vehicles

-Maintenance needs and safety requirements for hybrid electric vehicles (HEVs), plug-in hybrid electric vehicles (PHEVs), and all-electric vehicles (EVs) are similar to those of conventional vehicles.
+Maintenance needs and safety requirements for plug-in hybrid electric vehicles (PHEVs) and hybrid electric vehicles (HEVs) are similar to those of conventional vehicles, while all-electric vehicles require less maintenance.
 Manufacturers are designing these vehicles and publishing guides with maintenance and safety in mind.

 All-electric vehicles typically require less maintenance than conventional vehicles because:

 - The battery, motor, and associated electronics require little to no regular maintenance

 - There are fewer fluids, such as engine oil, that require regular maintenance

 - Brake wear is significantly reduced due to regenerative braking